Futuristic AI fitness app interface

 5. UltraFit360 — Best All-in-One AI Coach

 What it does well: UltraFit360 is the only app that combines AI meal logging, structured workouts, progress photo analysis, Apple Health sync, and weekly AI coaching reports in a single free app.
-The AI meal logging (photo + text) is genuinely fast.
 The weekly Coach's Corner report that connects nutrition, training, and health data is unique — no other app does this.

-Where it falls short: As a newer app, its food database is smaller than MyFitnessPal's.
-The AI-generated workouts are curated programs (not Fitbod-style dynamic generation).
-The app is still evolving rapidly with new features being added frequently.
+Where it falls short: As a newer app, the food database is smaller than MyFitnessPal's.
+Workout programs are curated rather than Fitbod-style dynamic generation.

 Best for: People who want a complete fitness solution in one free app — especially if you value AI coaching and don't want to pay for 4 separate subscriptions.